-- ensure hours of work and night work are in compliance with local laws and regulations and collective agreements.
-If inexistent, working hours shall comply with local industry conventions: - 2. provide adequate periods for rest and recuperation, including weekly rest and paid annual leave, as per local laws and regulations and collective agreements; - 3. ensure all social benefits comply with mandatory benefits as per local laws and regulations.
-Workers shall be covered by an insurance or social security scheme against fatal and nonfatal occupational injuries and diseases, as well as against invalidity and other work-related health risks.
-Women workers shall be entitled to maternity protection (leave and benefits as well as protection against discrimination) in accordance with the requirements of national laws and regulations; - 4. compensate permanent and temporary workers in accordance with local laws and regulations and collective agreements, including indirect compensation or non-monetary benefits (e.g. education benefits).
+- ensure regular working hours do not exceed 48 hours per week, or less if provided by local laws and regulations, collective agreements or local industry conventions, with exceptions for specific jobs, if allowed by national law.
+Overtime is permitted, if paid according to national laws and only on a voluntary basis, except in extraordinary conditions if agreed to in a collective bargaining agreement; - 2. provide adequate periods for rest and recuperation, including weekly rest and paid annual leave, as per local laws, regulations and collective bargaining agreements.
+Workers should enjoy at least 1 day of rest per week; - 3. ensure all social benefits comply with mandatory benefits as per local laws and regulations.
+Workers shall be covered by an insurance or social security scheme against fatal and non-fatal occupational injuries and diseases, as well as against invalidity and other work-related health risks.
+Women workers shall be entitled to maternity protection (leave and benefits as well as protection against discrimination) in accordance with the requirements of national laws and regulations;

+- 4. compensate permanent and temporary workers in accordance with local laws and regulations and collective agreements, including indirect compensation or non-monetary benefits (e.g. education benefits).
 Remuneration shall respect the nationally or regionally established minimum wage.
-If inexistent, remuneration shall be established based on the local industry standard wage;

-- 5. pay workers regularly and no less than monthly; - 6. specify all conditions of employment in the written employment contract, or in situations where illiteracy prevents this, have a neutral party witness the verbal contract where such contracts are permittable by law.
-The terms of employment shall be agreed upon by the supplier and the employee at the time of hiring; - 7. not retain any identity documents or other original documentation of any worker, nor charge any recruitment fees or deposits as a condition of employment.
+If inexistent, remuneration shall be established based on the local industry standard wage; - 5. pay workers regularly and no less than monthly; - 6. specify all conditions of employment in a written employment contract between the Supplier and the worker, enforceable under applicable laws.
+Verbal contracts may be entered into between the Supplier and the worker on an exceptional basis, where the worker is engaged on a temporary basis on small-scale farms, provided such verbal contracts are recognized and enforceable under applicable laws.
+The terms of employment shall be agreed upon by the Supplier and the employee at the time of hiring;